Bryan Forbes: Early life

 Forbes was born John Theobald Clarke on 22 July 1926 in Queen Mary's Hospital, Stratford, West Ham, London.
-His father was a salesman and he grew up at 43 Cranmer Road, Forest Gate, where he attended West Ham Secondary School and Horncastle Grammar School after he was evacuated during the Second World War to Porthleven in Cornwall to the vicar Canon Edward Thornton Gotto and his wife.
+His father was a salesman and he grew up at 43 Cranmer Road, Forest Gate, where he was a pupil at West Ham Secondary School.
+During the Second World War he was evacuated twice, first to Lincolnshire – where he attended Horncastle Grammar School – and then to Porthleven in Cornwall, where he was looked after by the vicar Canon Edward Thornton Gotto and his wife.
 A schoolfriend at West Ham was artist Albert Herbert.
 Lionel Gamlin of the BBC took him on as the host of Junior Brains Trust, and invented Clarke's pseudonym of Bryan Forbes.

 Career

 Actor and screenwriter

 Forbes trained as an actor at the Royal Academy of Dramatic Art from age 17, but completed only three terms.
 He completed four years of military service in the Intelligence Corps and Combined Forces Entertainment Unit, during which time he started to write short stories.
 After completing his military service in 1948, following British Equity rules, he was obliged to change his name to avoid confusion with actor John Clark.
 Forbes began to act, appearing on stage and playing numerous supporting roles in British films, in particular An Inspector Calls (1954) and The Colditz Story (1955).

 He published a short story collection in the early 1950s, which induced producer "Cubby" Broccoli to offer him screenwriting work on The Black Knight (1954).
 He received his first credit for Second World War film The Cockleshell Heroes (1955), while other early screenplays include I Was Monty's Double (1958), and The League of Gentlemen (1960), his breakthrough.
 Directed by Basil Dearden, Forbes also starred.
 The film recounted a bank heist carried out by ex-army officers, and gained critical success, including his first BAFTA nomination.

 In 1959, he formed a production company, Beaver Films, with his frequent collaborator Richard Attenborough.
-Beaver Films made The Angry Silence (1960), a controversial screenplay by Forbes in which Attenborough took the lead role, and the two men shared production responsibilities.
+Beaver Films made The Angry Silence (1960), a controversial Bafta-winning screenplay by Forbes in which Attenborough took the lead role, and the two men shared production responsibilities.